brodyck/ata-provserver-rpi/README.md

 **What happens:**
 1. 2 Docker services start up; ISC-DHCP and Lighttpd
 2. ISC-DHCP leases to ATA
-  - Lease includes option 160, which overrides the default fm.grandstream and points the ATA config/firmware server @ http://192.168.1.1/gs
+  a.
+Lease includes option 160, which overrides the default fm.grandstream and points the ATA config/firmware server @ http://192.168.1.1/gs
 4. ATA asks for http://192.168.1.1/gs/htY0X.bin (the firmware)
-  - ATA flashes some lights to show it's upgrading
+  b.
+ATA flashes some lights to show it's upgrading
 5. ATA reboots and checks for http://http://192.168.1.1/gs/cfg.xml which sets its config/firmware server to https://whatever.ca/prov
-6. Once ATA is plugged into a DHCP server without Option 160, it checks https://whatever.ca/prov
+6. Once ATA is plugged into a DHCP server without Option 160, it checks https://whatever.ca/prov and applies it
+7. Ends with 'Power', 'Internet', on 80xs, with 'Link/Act' on 70xs
 <br/>
 Note: Assumes you're in the default /home directory of a stock Raspbian installation, /home/pi.
 <br/>